Lahore Zoo: Lion House

 Originally constructed in 1872, the current Lion House complex, covering an area of 24,500 square feet was built in 1987 at a cost of 5.1 million rupees and was renovated in 2012.
 It comprises three concrete buildings with indoor cages and each building have two adjoining outdoor enclosures.
 The first of these buildings is home to the zoo's Bengal tigers and pumas.
 Lahore Zoo currently has fifteen tigers and three pumas, most of which have been born at the zoo.
 The second building, consisting of three indoor compartments and two outdoor enclosures, houses the zoo's lions.
 From the 2015 to 2016 13 lion cubs were born at the zoo, currently the zoo is home to more than 20 lions.
 The third, and final, building is home to the zoo's family of black bears.
 The zoo's resident black bear pair has given birth to two litters of two cubs, born in 2009 and 2011, all of which currently reside at the zoo.
 This is the only enclosure in the Lion House that does not have indoor viewing for visitors.
+However, the maintenance is poor and you will find Tiger in Lion’s cage and Lioness in Tiger’s cage.